ProjectRazon/Razon/vault/Music Production/Sound and Waveforms.md

 # Waveforms

-The waveform of a sound is a graph which illustrates how air pressure varies in time as the sound is playing.
+The **waveform** of a sound is a graph which illustrates how air pressure varies in time as the sound is playing.

 ![[res/Waveform.png]]

+Although possible, it is practically very difficult to provide a graph of how air pressure *itself* varies in time, since doing so requires a lot of knowledge about the internals of the microphone with which the sound was recorded as well some as some external equipment.
+Besides, what matters for our sound perception are the relative changes in pressure and not its absolute values, so there is no point in displaying pressure itself anyway.

+This is why waveforms show a quantity called **amplitude**.

+**Amplitude** is

 The term "amplitude" is pretty much synonymous with "pressure".
 However, the values shown in a waveform are not absolute, since what matters for our sound perception are the relative changes in pressure and not its absolute values.
 As such, the choice of what pressure corresponds to an amplitude of $-1.0$ and what pressure corresponds to an amplitude of $1.0$ is completely arbitrary.
 The only important thing is that lower pressure values are assigned lower amplitudes and higher pressure values are assigned higher amplitudes to make visualization more intuitive.
 Additionally, amplitudes must be assigned in such a way so as to never go above $1.0$ and below $-1.0$.